Mid County Babe Ruth signup set for weekend - Port Arthur News

 “We hope every year that we start after they win the state championship in June,” Landry said.

 Approximately 125 players per year join the MC Babe Ruth League.
-Those players are divided up into 12 teams and play twice a week for six weeks.
+Those players are divided into 12 teams and play twice a week for six weeks.

 Nederland will also host the regional tournament for the Babe Ruth League.